denishsavani/Covid-Prediction-model/README.md

 ## Contents

 - **Data Loading and Preprocessing:**
-  - Handling missing values and cleaning the dataset.
+  - Loading the dataset and handling missing values.
+  - Data cleaning to prepare for analysis.
+  - Encoding categorical data into numerical format.

 - **Exploratory Data Analysis (EDA):**
-  - Visualizations and correlation analysis to understand the data.
+  - Visualizations (histograms, bar charts, heatmaps) to understand data distribution.
+  - Correlation analysis to identify relationships between symptoms and diseases.
+  - Insights from EDA to inform feature engineering and model selection.

 - **Feature Engineering:**
-  - Steps to engineer features for better model performance.
+  - Techniques such as scaling, normalization, and dimensionality reduction (e.g., PCA).

 - **Model Building:**
   - **Logistic Regression:**
-    - Implementation and evaluation.
+    - Implementation and evaluation using metrics like accuracy, precision, recall, and F1-score.
   - **Decision Trees:**
-    - Implementation and evaluation.
+    - Implementation, evaluation, and visualization of the decision tree.
   - **Random Forest:**
-    - Implementation and evaluation.
+    - Implementation, evaluation, and feature importance analysis.
   - **Support Vector Machine (SVM):**
-    - Implementation and evaluation.
+    - Implementation, evaluation, and hyperparameter tuning.
   - **Neural Networks:**
     - Code for creating, training, and evaluating a neural network model using TensorFlow and Keras (commented out).

+- **Model Evaluation and Comparison:**
+  - Evaluation using classification metrics and confusion matrices.
+  - Cross-validation to assess model robustness.
+  - Visualizations to compare model performance.

 - **Results and Evaluation:**
+  - Detailed analysis of model results.
-  - Comparison of model performance using accuracy, precision, recall, and F1-score.
+  - Comparison of performance to identify the best model.
-  - Visualizations to illustrate model performance.
+  - Discussion on strengths and weaknesses of each model.

 - **Conclusion:**
   - Summary of findings and model performance.